05

 Brokerage is the purchase of an existing yacht.
 Time from offer to delivery is typically 6 to 12 weeks; capital is concentrated at closing; the yacht is a known quantity to the extent the survey reveals it.
 The buyer takes the seller's specification, build quality, wear and tear, and accumulated maintenance debt.
 The risk profile is read once, at survey, and accepted.

 The cost premium of new build over a comparable brokerage hull is typically 30 to 50 percent at entry, narrowing to 15 to 25 percent at delivery as the brokerage hull depreciates and the new build hits the market.
-Over a five-year hold the gap closes further; quality builders (Feadship, Lurssen, Royal Huisman, Vitters) hold value materially better than brokerage acquisitions of comparable size.
+Over a five-year hold the gap closes further; quality builders (Feadship, Lürssen, Royal Huisman, Vitters) hold value much better than brokerage acquisitions of comparable size.

-Project Somnio, the 222 metre residential vessel associated with Carl Le Souef and Captain Erik Bredhe, generated a UK High Court ruling in January 2025 (Winch Design Limited v Le Souef [2025] EWHC 120 (Comm)) that Le Souef was personally liable for GBP 733,750 in unpaid invoices to Winch Design.
-Le Souef had argued the contract was with Somnio Superyachts Pty Limited, an SPV; the court found any objective bystander would have read the contract as identifying Le Souef as the contracting party.
-The buyer-side governance failure: contracting personally, or with structuring that did not survive litigation.
+Project Somnio, the 222 metre residential vessel associated with Carl Le Souef and Captain Erik Bredhe, generated a UK High Court ruling in January 2025 (Winch Design Limited v Le Souef [2025] EWHC 120 (Comm)) that Le Souef was personally liable for GBP 733,750 in unpaid invoices, the court finding that the special purpose vehicle (SPV) he had argued was the contracting party would not have been read as such by any objective bystander.
+The lesson for first-time buyers: contracting personally, or with SPV structuring that does not survive litigation, leaves the principal directly exposed.
+The fix is set at heads-of-terms by counsel, not after the dispute.

-There is a separate pattern, less covered in trade press, that has emerged over the past five years.
-A yard runs into financial difficulty mid-build.
-The owner is presented with a choice that is not really a choice: inject additional capital, sometimes as equity in the restructured business, or face the yacht stalling, the supplier chain freezing, and the work-in-progress becoming an asset of the insolvency.
+The yard-side pattern, less covered in trade press, has emerged over the past five years: a yard runs into financial difficulty mid-build, and the owner is presented with a choice that is not really a choice.
+Inject additional capital, sometimes as equity in the restructured business, or face the yacht stalling, the supplier chain freezing, and the work-in-progress becoming an asset of the insolvency.

 Nobiskrug, the German builder of Sailing Yacht A, is the cleanest recent example.
 Then under Tennor Group (Lars Windhorst), the yard filed for insolvency in December 2024 alongside FSG.
-Lurssen acquired the assets in early 2025; the yard was integrated into the neighbouring Lurssen-Kröger facility, over 95 percent of the combined workforce transferred under a transfer-company mechanism, and suspended in-build projects (including a 62 metre yacht) moved to Lurssen for completion.
+Lürssen acquired the assets in early 2025; the yard was integrated into the neighbouring Lürssen-Kröger facility, over 95 percent of the combined workforce transferred under a transfer-company mechanism, and suspended in-build projects (including a 62 metre yacht) moved to Lürssen for completion.
 Owners with hulls in the yard at insolvency faced direct exposure: contracts novated to the acquiring entity, terms renegotiated, in some cases additional payments requested to cover trustee costs.
-The principal who imagined the contract held the price quoted at signature found that insolvency law sits above the contract.

 Italian Sea Group's April 2026 restructuring (Admiral, Tecnomar, Perini Navi, Picchiotti, NCA refit) extended the logic into procedural protection.
 On 20 April 2026 the Court of Florence confirmed protective measures retroactive to the 16 March filing for a maximum four months.
 The order prevented shipowners from terminating in-build contracts during the restructuring window: from the buyer's perspective a court-mandated commitment to a counterparty whose financial condition had changed since signature.